chrisyw0/fb_marketplace_recommendation/README.md

 ![CNN Model Accuracy](readme_images/image_accuracy.png)

 ## Milestone 4

 The above only can handle image data.
 In fact, we do have text data like product name and description.
 This session describes how to build a CNN model for the same classification problem.
+Since no machine learning and deep learning model can accept text as input, we need to encode the text into numeric features.
+This is called word embedding.
+In this session, we use two approaches: Word2Vec and BERT.

+### Word2Vec

-First, we have to transform the text into usable features.
-To achieve this, we have to clean and process the text data by removing symbols, turning all the text into lowercase and splitting the text into tokens.
+In this session, we train our Word2Vec model from our dataset.
+Before training, we have to clean and process the text data by removing symbols, turning all the text into lowercase and splitting the text into tokens.
 We then train a Word2Vec embedding model using CBOW algorithm.
 As Word2Vec training doesn't require any data related to our prediction (category), we can use all of our name and description to train the embedding model.
 After this, we get a embedding model that can generate a 300 dimension vector for each unique word in the dataset.

 Second, we transform the dataset into token index.
 Since we can get a (number of unique words, 300) a matrix representing the weight for each word from the embedding model.
 What we can do is to transform each word in the dataset into the token index.
 Then we can create model that can refer to that weight of the embedding to create word embedding of each word.

 Similar to image classification model, we design a CNN model with input shape (1458, 1) and output shape 13, where 1458 is the maximum number of tokens in a record in the dataset, and 13 refers to the number of unique class in the dataset.

+It consists convolution layers, average pooling layers, a flatten layer, dropout layers, a linear layer with ReLU activation function and a linear layer as a prediction layer.
+- Convolution layers and average pooling layers are used to capture features between the text embedding.
+- Flatten is used to reduce the data dimension to make it 1D tensor.
+- Dropout layer avoids the model to be overfitted by randomly drop out the weight of some hidden layers.
+- Linear layer reduce the number of hidden layers with activation function ReLU to non-linearly transform the value in each hidden layers, which will be the embedding for our combined model.
+- Final prediction layer, which is also a linear layer without any activation function, gives us the tensor with the same size of number of categories, then we can use softmax to calculate the probability for each class and find out the predicted category.

 The model summary is as follows: